Soldiers' Talk

-Hadith al-Jnoud (حديث الجنود) is a novel by Ayman Otoom, published in 2014.
-It describes the student demonstrations that occurred at Yarmouk University in Irbid, Jordan during the mid-1980s, particularly amidst the month of Ramadan in May 1986.
-These protests resulted in numerous casualties, injuries, and arrests, leaving a lasting impact on the collective memory of those involved.
-The narrative reflects the poignant recollections of the protest leader and his comrades, many of whom are still alive today.
-They entrusted their firsthand accounts of pain and fear to Otoom, recognizing his capability to convey their story.
-The novel faced censorship by the Jordanian Publications Department upon the arrival of its second edition from a private publishing house in Beirut.
-Ayman Otoom, the author, faced legal proceedings due to the ban imposed on the novel.
+Hadith al-Jnoud (حديث الجنود) is a novel by Ayman Otoom, published in 2014..
+It is about student protests at Yarmouk University in Irbid, Jordan, during the mid-1980s, particularly in Ramadan in May 1986.
+The protests resulted in deaths, injuries, and arrests.
+The novel draws on accounts given to Otoom by the protest leader and other participants.
+Its second edition was later banned by Jordan's Publications Department after being imported from a private publishing house in Beirut, and the author was subsequently subject to legal proceedings.